coleifer/unqlite-python/docs/quickstart.rst

 Transactions
 ------------

-UnQLite supports transactions for file-backed databases (see `this post <http://unqlite.org/forum/trouble-with-transactions+1>`_ for explanation).
+UnQLite supports transactions for file-backed databases (since transactions occur at the filesystem level, they have no effect on in-memory databases).

 The easiest way to create a transaction is with the context manager: